groundmelon/ustlogin/README.md

 # ustlogin
-a python console login tool for ece@hkust
+A simple console internet access login tool for ECE@HKUST written in python using requests, without handling exceptions.